JJOP01/ml-c/README.md

 ### What is this repo?

-Machine Learning notes on models written in C: {DOUBLE, OR, AND, NAND}
+Machine Learning notes on models written in C: (DOUBLE, OR, AND, NAND, XOR)

 ### TODO

-- implement XOR gate
+- explain each model